-Leaves of Absence: Students must file an application for a leave of absence with the Director of the M.B.A. program if they expect to miss two consecutive semesters.
+Leaves of Absence: Students must file an application for a leave of absence with the Chair/Director of the graduate program if they expect to miss two consecutive semesters.
 Leaves of absence will not be granted for more than one academic year.
-The decision of the Director of the M.B.A. program concerning leaves of absence is final.
+The decision of the Chair/Director of the program concerning leaves of absence is final.

-Program Withdrawal: Students must file an application for withdrawal from the M.B.A. program with the Director of the M.B.A. program.
+Program Withdrawal: Students must file an application for withdrawal from the Chair/Director of the graduate program.
 A student who does not take courses for two consecutive semesters and who has not filed for a leave of absence will be withdrawn from the program.

-Seven-Week Sessions - Intent to Return: A student registered for both sessions A and B who chooses to withdraw from session I but intends to return for session II should complete the Intent to Return statement on the Course Withdrawal eForm and submit.
+Seven-Week Sessions - Intent to Return: A student registered for both sessions I and II who chooses to withdraw from session I but intends to return for session II should complete the Intent to Return statement on the Course Withdrawal eForm and submit.

-Program Reinstatement: Students who withdraw or have been withdrawn from the program must file a petition for reinstatement with the Director of the M.B.A. program.
-The decision of the Director of the M.B.A. program concerning reinstatement is final.
+Program Reinstatement: Students who withdraw or have been withdrawn from the program must file a petition for reinstatement with the Chair/Director of the graduate program.
+The decision of the Chair/Director of the graduate program concerning reinstatement is final.